manfromexistence04/dx-beta/frontend/ustudy/README.md

 # Project Description: Web App Development for Android App

 ## Overview
-Shoccho Sthapona, the client behind **minialgo.kz**, seeks to enhance their existing Android app by creating a complementary web app.
+Nurzhol Tabigat, the client behind **minialgo.kz**, seeks to enhance their existing Android app by creating a complementary web app.
 The goal is to provide users with a seamless experience across both platforms.
 The project involves building a front-end web app and an admin panel that manages universities, specialties, and testing questions.

   <a href="https://dx.vercel.app">
     <img src="logo-big.png" height="450">